 - Employees get a reusable tumbler to use for keeping hydrated at work and play.

 - We’ve done away with plastic straws except for special requests.
-Look for fun paper and metal straws in the gift shop soon!
+Check out the fun metal and paper straws in the gift shop!

 - All day-old baked goods are donated to local service groups.